 The three essential elements must be satisfied for the CREST Defensible Penetration Test to be commercially defensible.

-- All penetration testers must possess appropriate skills, experience, and competency levels to carry out the testing effectively.
+2. To conduct the testing effectively, all penetration testers must possess appropriate skills, experience, and competency levels.
 This calls for adequate training and continuous professional development to stay current with the latest threats and mitigation techniques.

 A Commercially Defensible Assurance Activity